mediaelement/mediaelement-plugins/docs/picture-in-picture.md

 ## Overview

-This feature allows you to view a video in **macOS** outside of the viewport.
+This feature allows you to view a video in **macOS/IOS** outside of the viewport.
 It uses the official picture in picture mode through WebKit JS.

 ## Note